josepgisbert/research_public_files/README.md

 My name is Josep Gisbert, I am Assistant Professor at IE Business School and IE University.

-Find here my working papers.
+Feel free to browse my working papers, any feedback is more than welcomed!

-Best,
+Best wishes,
 Josep